sdtcsyl/QCC/README.md

 Step 4, log in the QiChaCha and update the cookie in the QCC.py;

 Step 5, start to run the main.py.

+The project is not allowed to imfringe laws and any actions must be within the scope of the law.